sana-datapro/projects/README.md

 In this project I used MySQL to clean and explore global employees layoffs from COVID-19 to 2025.

-### G- Coffee Sales Dashboard
+### G- Dashboards

-I Collected, cleaned, and analyzed coffee sales data from the USA, UK, and Ireland using Excel.
-Built an interactive dashboard to visualize sales trends over time, leveraging advanced functions like XLOOKUP and INDEX for data integration.
+I included here three dashboards created using Power BI.

 ## Installation